RudrenduPaul/Bank-marketing-campaign-Application-of-machine-learning-in-python-to-boost-marketing-campaign-ROI/README.md

 Bank Marketing Campaign (aplication of analytics and machine Learning models to improve marketing campaign ROI

-This is a real data set from the marketing campaign of a bank with over 40000+ people on the list

 Data source: https://archive.ics.uci.edu/ml/datasets/bank+marketing

+The data set (bank-additional-full.csv) consists of demographics data on 41,188 people.

+The dataset has 20 input variables (mix of numeric and categorical variables) and 1 predictor variable (whether they reponded "yes" or "no") to the marketing campaign.
+The target variable is y (column # 21) - whether the clients have responded 'yes' or 'no' to term deposit.

+## Snapshot of business case:

+Assumptions:

+1) Cost of mailing to each person is $ 3

+2) Revenue per person who responds positively to marketing campaign is $ 10

-Average response rate of people on list is 11% and hence, marketing to each person on the list incurs a loss of $ 34,000 with a ROI of negative 44 %.
+Average response rate of people on list is 11 %, marketing to every person on the test set incurs a loss of $ 7,000 with a ROI of negative 44 %.

-This machine learning model identifies the top customer segments with high probability of conversion of around 40% (4X the average) by rank scoring the people on list (targetted list) and provides a positive ROI of 79 % on a targetted list of people.
+The best machine learning model identifies the subset of people with high probability of conversion of around 36 % (3.6 X the average) by rank scoring the people on list (creating a targetted list) and provides a positive ROI of 79 %.

-### Snapshot of analysis:

-Details are in the Bank Marketing Campaign - Paul - Final.ipynb file
+Detailed analysis is provided in Bank Marketing Campaign - Paul - Final.ipynb file (in the githib repository)

-### Average response rate:
+### Average response rate (overall):

 Overall distribution of campaign reponse in the original datset:

 ![overall_repsonse](https://user-images.githubusercontent.com/38769913/53281021-19897300-36f0-11e9-877d-8c1acc627b98.png)

-## Data Exploration of variables in dataset:
+# Data Exploration of variables in dataset:

-### Age (Numerical Variable):
+## Age (Numerical Variable):

 ![age_distribution](https://user-images.githubusercontent.com/38769913/53280932-7d12a100-36ee-11e9-9be8-34b5656b9967.png)